SichengDM/HuffmanCoding/README.md

 # HuffmanCoding
-This is a program realizing Huffman coding process, including the creation of Huffman Tree and the encoding procedure based on C programming.
+This is a program realizing Huffman coding and decoding process, including the creation of Huffman Tree and the encoding and decoding procedure based on C programming.